Apply through Clearing

 My typical day

-I begin a typical day by commuting in from London using the UNO buses; a bus service provided by the university.
-With UNO buses you can get discounted UH student (single, daily, weekly, monthly, termly or yearly) tickets with an accompanying student ID.
+I begin a typical day by commuting in from London using the UNO buses; a bus service provided by the University.
+With UNO buses you can get discounted UH (University of Hertfordshire) student tickets with an accompanying student ID.
+They offer single, daily, weekly, monthly, termly or yearly tickets.

-I then proceed to have anywhere between 1-4 hours of lectures, tutorials and practicals (depending on how compact my timetable is), usually with at least a 1-hour break in between.
-All lectures are 1-hour long, and they can be in the form of single or double lectures with a small break in between the doubles.
-Lectures consist of listening to the lecturer and making notes, tutorials consist of going through a set of pre-set questions, which reflect the previous week’s taught material, that are expected to be completed and ready beforehand and finally, practicals are usually lab based.
-Once the teaching day is done, I spend an hour or two going through notes, completing coursework etc.
+I then have anywhere between one to four hours of lectures, tutorials and practicals (depending on how compact my timetable is), usually with at least a one-hour break in between.
+All lectures are an hour-long, and they can be in the form of single or double lectures with a small break in between the doubles.
+Lectures consist of listening to the lecturer and making notes, tutorials consist of going through a set of pre-set questions, which reflect the previous week’s taught material, that is expected to be completed and ready beforehand and finally, practicals are usually lab-based.
+Once the teaching day is done, I spend an hour or two going through notes, completing assignments.

-After this I have the evening to hang out with friends such as at the on campus common rooms where they have pool, table tennis and more or I head home, again using the UNO buses.
+After this I have the evening to hang out with friends such as at the on-campus common rooms where they have pool tables and table tennis or I head home, again using the UNO buses.

 And that’s a typical day as an Astrophysics student. :)

 Having had the privilege of studying Astrophysics at two universities I can say that the education is very similar, this, of course, can only be said for this degree but what really differentiates the universities are by what they have to offer rather than solely the teaching aspect.